onnx/onnx/README.md

 Caffe2, PyTorch, Microsoft Cognitive Toolkit, Apache MXNet and other tools are developing ONNX support.
 Enabling interoperability between different frameworks and streamlining the path from research to production will increase the speed of innovation in the AI community.
-We are an early stage and we invite the community to submit feedback and help us further evolve ONNX.
+We are at an early stage and we invite the community to submit feedback and help us further evolve ONNX.

 # Use ONNX